A commitment to making a difference prompted Jennifer Ritman to become an AWF Kilimanjaro Society member.

 You, Too, Can Leave a Legacy for Africa's Wildlife!

 Jennifer's legacy gift will ensure that AWF can continue protecting lions, elephants and many other species beyond all of our lifetimes.
 Making AWF a beneficiary in your own will, life insurance policy or retirement account is simple to do, and it will make a profound impact on Africa's wildlife for generations to come.
-To learn about becoming a legacy donor, call +1 202 939 3333 or visit awf.org/legacy.
+To learn about becoming a legacy donor, contact Jessica Moes at 202 939 3322 or email@example.com.